-Many factors enter into the decision to have a total hip replacement performed on your pet.
+Many factors enter into the decision to have a total hip replacement performed on your dog.
 You may have questions about the procedure.
 The answers to the most commonly asked questions about total hip replacement follow.
-We hope you find this information helpful and would be happy to answer any other questions you might have.
+We hope you find this information helpful and are happy to answer any other questions you might have.

-Q: What is a total hip replacement (THR)?
+What is a total hip replacement (THR) in dogs?

 Both the ball (head of the femur) and socket (acetabulum) of the hip joint are replaced with prosthetic implants.
 The new ball is made from a cobalt-chromium metal alloy and the new socket from high molecular weight polyethylene plastic.
 Special bone cement is used to hold these implants in place.

-Q: Do you use a cementless or a cemented total hip replacement?
+Do you use a cementless or a cemented total hip replacement for dogs?

 A painful hip(s) that is affecting your dog's comfort, locomotion and activity levels is the primary indication for a THR.
 Stiffness, lameness and reluctance to exercise are often signs of problems.
 Your pet must be in good general health.
 There must be no other joint of bone problems, no nerve disease, and no other medical illnesses.
 Your dog must be skeletally mature; that is, he/she must be finished growing.
 Generally this occurs by 9 to 12 months of age.
 This is determined by x-rays of the hips.
 The size of the bones as determined by x-rays must be large enough to fit the available sized of prosthesis.
 Total hips can generally be placed in dogs weighing 40 pounds or greater.
 A dog with arthritic hips that has pain-free, normal function is not a candidate for THR.

-In most dogs 9 months old is the earliest the procedure will be done.
-There are only a few giant breeds where it will be necessary to delay surgery for 1 or 2 months while the dog's skeleton reaches maturity.
+In most dogs nine months old is the earliest the procedure will be done.
+There are only a few giant breeds where it will be necessary to delay surgery for one or two months while the dog's skeleton reaches maturity.

-Q: What can I expect from this surgery?
+What can I expect from the dog hip replacement surgery?

-Q: Since the expertise of the surgeon is very important, what experience do the surgeons at Ohio State have with the procedure?
+Since the expertise of the surgeon is very important, what experience do the surgeons at Ohio State have with dog hip replacements?

 Medications for health conditions such as diabetes or low thyroid function should not be stopped.
 Medications for hip pain should be stopped prior to the initial examination.
-Oral steroids (even for skin conditions) should be stopped 1 week before the exam while other anti-inflammatory drugs including aspirin should be stopped 3 days before the exam.
+Oral steroids (even for skin conditions) should be stopped one week before the exam while other anti-inflammatory drugs including aspirin should be stopped three days before the exam.

 No. Your pet must be carefully screened before surgery.
 This entails a complete history and physical examination.
 X-rays of the hips will be taken pre-operatively.
 A complete blood count and chemistry profile (if indicated) will be obtained to screen your dog for evidence of infection, anemia or problems with internal organs before surgery is performed.
 Your pet's skin will be carefully examined for signs of infection.
 Abnormalities noted on these examinations may indicate that your dog is not a good candidate for a THR.
 If the pre-operative evaluations reveal no abnormalities, surgery is usually scheduled for the next day.

-The routine length of hospitalization for patients with THR is 3 to 5 days including the day of the initial examination.
+The routine length of hospitalization for patients with THR is three to five days including the day of the initial examination.
 If it is determined that your pet is a good candidate for the procedure and you agree to have the procedure done, he/she will be admitted to the hospital at the initial examination for surgery the next day.

-Q: What is the success rate of THR?
+What is the success rate of total hip replacements in dogs?

-As with any surgery, total hip replacements have their own set of complications.
-The complications that have occurred since 1976 when the first THR was done at Ohio State include dislocations, fractures of the femur, infections, loosening of the implants and nerve damage.
+As with any surgery, total hip replacements for dogshave their own set of complications.
+Complications that have occurred since 1976, when the first THR was done at Ohio State, include dislocations, fractures of the femur, infections, loosening of the implants and nerve damage.
 Because surgeons at Ohio State have been continually evaluating and improving this procedure, the risk of a complication occurring is low.
 Some complications seen in the early stages of development of the technique have been totally eliminated, while the risk for other complications has been greatly reduced.
 Methods of treating the few complications that do occur are also being developed and evaluated.
 Most complications can now be successfully resolved, preserving the THR.
 Thus, in the unlikely event your dog does have a complication, it is best to have it dealt with by a surgeon at The Ohio State University.